acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 #### What the Automated Tests Don't Cover

-The tests don't cover changes made manually by user.
+The tests don't cover changes made manually by the user.
 If the integration tracks all actions the Sidebar does, then it can achieve 100%.
 If the user changes one char by hand, all offsets are shifted.